 There are a lot of options and ideas out there for storing potatoes.
 I’m going to talk about a few and provide you with some links to learn more about each option.
-Just keep in mind that the more dark, cool and humid your storage location is the longer the potatoes will last.
+Just keep in mind that the more dark, cool, and humid your storage location is the longer the potatoes will last.

-A good old fashion root cellar is probably the best option for storing potatoes!
+A good old-fashioned root cellar is probably the best option for storing potatoes!
 With plenty of room, dark and cool they can be the perfect spot for potato storage.
 Rodents and other pests can be a problem in root cellars so be sure to have a plan for dealing with them.

 Improvised Root Cellars